-Welcome to Medical Imaging at the University of Auckland
+Welcome to

-Medical Imaging is a dynamic and growing profession globally, and the need for advanced imaging services is constantly increasing.
-Among the areas at the forefront of these developments are imaging equipment capabilities and intelligent medical imaging analytics.
-These developments ensure that the medical imaging profession remains a modern and enterprising profession that is congruent with technological advancements, patient care and safety, service delivery, and research.
+Medical Imaging at the University of Auckland

-These developments also bring about changes that are essential in the growth of the profession including: 1) a shift in practice owning to technological advancements, 2) skills mix and role changes that require practitioners to be adaptable while welcoming new knowledge, skills, and practice, 3) changing service needs and demands due to changing demographics, rise in chronic conditions, considerations for carbon emissions and the need for early diagnosis, which is essential for a favourable prognosis.
+Medical Imaging (MI) is a dynamic and growing profession globally, the situation is not dissimilar in New Zealand.
+Among the areas at the forefront of developments are imaging equipment capabilities and intelligent MI analytics.
+These developments ensure that the MI profession remains a modern and enterprising profession that is congruent with technological advancements, patient care and safety, service delivery, and most importantly bring about changes that are essential in the growth of the profession e.g. 1) a shift in practice owing to technological advancements, 2) skills mix and role changes that require the practitioners to be adaptable while welcoming new knowledge, skills and practice, 3) changing service needs and demands due to changing demographics, rise in chronic conditions, considerations for carbon emissions and the need for early diagnosis which is essential for a favourable prognosis.
+There are currently several engagements that are considering some of these changes and developments to introduce Technology Board (MRTB) has initiated the process of reviewing the scopes of practice.